-If you have a Junior troop it is a great time to teach your girls how to write amazing stories and poems through games, worksheets and activities and earn the scribe badge at the same time.
+If you are looking for ideas to make your meeting more fun while teaching your girls how to write amazing stories and poems through games, worksheets and activities, you have come to the right place.
 This post will give you all the tools you need to do just that.
-Below are a few ideas to get you started.

 Before jumping into some ideas to use at your meetings, would you rather just skip all the planning?
-If so, use the Scribe Activity Booklet to fulfill the requirements for this Junior Badge.
-This booklet will have activities, games and worksheets that are hands on to keep the girls engaged while learning about writing the perfect story.
+If so, use this Scribe Activity Booklet with games and worksheets that are hands on to keep the girls engaged while learning about writing the perfect story.
 Also included are games to break up the writing activities, and creative exercise to make a self portrait using words.
 With step by step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more and get yours today!

-Are you looking for new exciting ways to earn the Junior Scribe badge?
+Are you looking for new exciting ways to learn more about writing?
 Did you ever think you could write an author and actually get a response.
 Rachele the writer of “You Throw Like a Girl” does just that.
 Because getting to read a book and write a letter to the author is a fun one and this author loves writing to troops!
-Learn how to write a real author while earning the Junior Scribe Badge
+Learn how to write a real author.

 First you will want to get some writing paper – instead of boring old notebooks you could get each girl their very own journal to write in.
 Here are a few options that your girls may love:

-Another resource that has always helped me in planning is Pinterest – I found some great Pinterest boards that are specifically targeted toward this badge: Junior Scribe Badge.
+Another resource that has always helped me in planning is Pinterest – I found some great ideas and added to a Junior Scribe Pinterest boards that are specifically targeted toward this writing.

 If you don’t want to spend the time planning, our Activity Booklet has step-by-step instructions with activities that don’t require any planning other than gathering supplies and printing booklets.